Lixie-Labs/emotiscope-site/plugging_in.md

 ![PLUGGING IN](https://github.com/lixie-labs/emotiscope/blob/main/extras/img/emotiscope_usb_cable.jpg?raw=true)

 Suddenly, it lives.
 Talk to it!
 See how your voice affects the display.
 Hold your fingers on the top, left or right sides to see what happens.
 It's listening through a microphone behind the left-side hole.
-However, the hole on the right side is flashing - meaning Emotiscope can't connect to your WiFi.
+However, you'll notice that **the hole on the right side is flashing** - meaning Emotiscope can't connect to your WiFi yet.

 -------------------------------------------------------